tailorvj/hello-clasp/README.md

 Follow these steps to clone and deploy to Google Apps Script:

-## Change log

-### version 0.0.7 - Integrating Google Drive

-* Added instructions for error throwing and handling.
-* Added error related functionality to sidebar and AppsScript

-### version 0.0.6 - Throwing and handling errors

-* Added instructions for error throwing and handling.
-* Added error related functionality to sidebar and AppsScript

-### version 0.0.5 - create a simple dialgo

-* Added instructions for creating a dialog.
-* Added to the src: dialog related functions and dialog.html

-### version 0.0.4 - create a simple sidebar

-* Added instructions for creating a sidebar.
-* Added to the src: sidebar functions and sidebar.html

-### Version 0.0.3

-* Added learn folder with instructions and code you can copy/paste in your environment
-* Updated README

 ## You can open this repo for immediate development on Gitpod